 Revit LT is a lighter version of Revit designed for small to mid-sized architectural firms that don’t need all the extra features of the full version.

-Revit LT is a great choice for architects who need an accessible entry point into BIM without the complexity of full-scale Revit.
+The lite version of Revit is a great choice for architects who need an accessible entry point into BIM without the complexity of full-scale Revit.

 It delivers intuitive 3D architectural modelling and documentation features, making it ideal for creating and documenting designs.